sul-dlss-deprecated/lyberservices-scripts/README.md

     which has access to Fedora production, although you can also

 run in test or development mode if you can access those environments).
-Pass in the either the CSV file with DRUIDs or the pre-assembly YAML file and the Ruby file you generated in steps 1 and 2.
+Pass in the either the CSV file with DRUIDs or the pre-assemble YAML file and the Ruby file you generated in steps 1 and 2.
 You will get two output files -- the first is a CSV file which includes columns indicating if remediation succeeded, a message and a timestamp.
 You will also get a .log file.
 Each